ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 #### 3. Two Kinds of Theory

-Two senses of "want to x"
+**Two senses of "want to x"**

-- The wider sense: Any state of being motivated to do x
+- The wider sense: Any state of being motivated to do x (if s does x willingly, then s wants to do x)
-- The narrower sense: Being disposed to make x happen
+- The narrower sense: Being disposed to make x happen (if s is attracted by x itself, then s wants to do x)

 > What Parfit means seems to be: when we say we want x, we may not know what x exactly is, like "I want to do what you want me to do": I know how to fix x, but I don't know what x is.
 Therefore, the narrow sense of "want to x" is that, "x itself provides me with motivation", which arguably requires me to know what x exactly is; the wider sense is "something about x, not x itself, provides me with motivation."
 It seems the difference is just, whether we are motivated to do x by some property intrinsic to x, or external to x.